Panzer Dragoon Saga: Retrospective

-Retrospective reviews have been positive.
-In 2007, Game Informer called Panzer Dragoon Saga one of the greatest games ever made, and praised the use of dramatic camera angles and animations to make the battles "very cinematic even by modern standards".
-In a 2007 article, 1UP rated it 9/10, describing it as "the greatest RPG you've never played" and one of the "most unique" RPGs, and praised the leap from shooter to RPG.
-Retro Gamer praised the fusion of action and RPG elements.
+In 2007, Game Informer called Panzer Dragoon Saga one of the greatest games ever made, and praised the use of dramatic camera angles and animations to make the battles cinematic "even by modern standards".
+In a 2007 retrospective, 1UP rated it 9/10, describing it as "the greatest RPG you've never played" and one of the most unique RPGs, and praised the leap from shooter to RPG.
+Reviewing it in 2008, Retro Gamer praised the fusion of action and RPG elements, and wrote: "If you can find and afford it, you won't be disappointed with this seminal title."

-In 1001 Video Games You Must Play Before You Die (2013), Jason Brookes wrote that only the cutscenes had aged poorly and that "many aspects of the game impress above and beyond even many of the RPGs produced nowadays".
-He, 1UP and Retro Gamer all praised the story's restraint and lack of cliché.
+In the 2013 book 1001 Video Games You Must Play Before You Die, Jason Brookes wrote that only the cutscenes had aged poorly and that many aspects remained more impressive than modern RPGs.
+Brookes, 1UP and Retro Gamer praised the story's restraint and lack of cliché.
+John Szczepaniak, the author of The Untold History of Japanese Game Developers, said in 2018 that no game story had impressed him more and that the primitive graphics assisted the sense of an ancient, alien world.
 In a 2018 article for The Ringer, Ben Lindburgh praised the complexity of the characters, saying none were "truly heroic".
-He wrote that the implementation of Edge's dragon as an "intimate computer companion" drew parallels to the later games of Fumito Ueda (Ico, Shadow of the Colossus and The Last Guardian).
-John Szczepaniak, the author of The Untold History of Japanese Game Developers, wrote that no game story had impressed him more and that the primitive graphics assisted the sense of an ancient, alien world.
+He felt the story had not dated, despite industry advances.

-A 2008 Gamasutra article was more critical, finding that while the visual design was "still lovely", the graphics showed the Saturn's 3D limitations, with low-resolution textures, "boxy" character models, frequent slowdown and compressed video.
-He wrote that the FMV cutscenes, while well directed, were inferior to those of Square RPGs and illustrated the Saturn's shortcomings compared to PlayStation.
-He also agreed with complaints that the game was too short and lacked difficulty.
-Nonetheless, Kalata concluded that Saga was "still thoroughly entrancing" and that its battle system made it "completely worth it".Panzer Dragoon Saga was named one of the best games of all time by Computer and Video Games in 2000, Electronic Gaming Monthly in 2001 and 2006, IGN readers in 2005, IGN in 2007 and G4 in 2012.
+In a 2008 article for Gamasutra, Kurt Kalata found that while the visual design was "still lovely", the graphics showed the Saturn's 3D limitations, with low-resolution textures, "boxy" character models, frequent slowdown and compressed video.
+He wrote that the FMV cutscenes, while well directed, were inferior to Final Fantasy and illustrated the Saturn's shortcomings compared to PlayStation.
+He also agreed that the game was too short and lacked difficulty.
+Nonetheless, Kalata concluded that Panzer Dragoon Saga was "still thoroughly entrancing" and that its battle system made it "completely worth it".Panzer Dragoon Saga was named one of the best games of all time by Computer and Video Games in 2000, Electronic Gaming Monthly in 2001 and 2006, IGN readers in 2005, IGN in 2007 and G4 in 2012.
 1UP placed it #1 in its 2005 list of cult classic games, and Game Informer ranked it #1 in its 2006 list of the "top 10 rare RPGs you need".
 In 2008, IGN named it the greatest Saturn game, and wrote: "Panzer Dragoon Saga was the swan song to end all swan songs ...
 This dark, solemn game [is] wholly unique.
 It is the gem of the generation."
-The following year, in its list of the "Greatest Gameplay of All Time", IGN named Saga the "best game no one played".
-In 2017, Jeff Grubb of VentureBeat said Saga was arguably the best Sega game and expressed hope for a rerelease.
+In its 2009 list of games with the greatest gameplay, IGN named Panzer Dragoon Saga the "best game no one played".
+In 2017, Jeff Grubb of VentureBeat said it was arguably the best Sega game and expressed hope for a rerelease.
+In 2023, Cultured Vultures named it the best Saturn game.